cyberworm-uk/tortainer/README.md

 # podman log onion-tor to check tor logs
 # podman log onion-nginx to check nginx logs
 # if all looks well, generate a systemd service for the onion pod.
-(cd /etc/systemd/system; podman generate systemd --new --name ---files)
+(cd /etc/systemd/system; podman generate systemd --new --name --files onion)
 # enable the systemd service for the pod.
 systemctl enable --now pod-onion.service
 # there will also be services for the two containers, these are set as required by the onion pod service and will start with it automatically.